turp/workshop.intro-to-copilot/README.md

 **How to use this:**
 1. Open your project in VS Code
-2. Switch to Agent mode in the Copilot chat
+2. Open Copilot chat and use `@workspace` for full project context
 3. Paste the prompt above
 4. Review the generated content and refine as needed

-**Key Insight:** Because Agent mode can read your files, it will analyze your package.json, source files, and project structure to create documentation that actually matches your implementation.
+**Key Insight:** Because the `@workspace` agent can read your files, it will analyze your package.json, source files, and project structure to create documentation that actually matches your implementation.
 You're not getting generic templates – you're getting documentation tailored to your specific project.

 ### Example 2: Project Assessment & Technical Debt Analysis